-- 1. To determine and implement an appropriate land use mix. - 2.
-To implement and maintain the land use plan. - 3.
-To enforce zoning regulations.
+- 1. To determine and implement an appropriate land use mix. - To implement and maintain the Comprehensive Plan. - To enforce zoning regulations.

 - 1. Revise the zoning text and map in accordance with the comprehensive plan. - 2.
-Create architectural guidelines for Planned Residential Development. - 3.
+Encourage architectural standards for Planned Residential Development. - 3.
 Acquire new sites for township facilities, including fire, police, road maintenance, cemetery, etc. - 4.
 Develop policies for service provision that relate to the comprehensive plan. - 5.
-Provide for 5 year updates and revisions to the plan. - 6.
+Provide for 10 year updates and revisions to the plan. - 6.
 Respond to zoning requests pursuant to the Comprehensive Plan recommendations.